 Please see link to the Position Description below, or visit www.fostercreekcd.org for more information.

-This position will support the Water Quality program by working within the Thea Foss and Flett Creek basins to implement green infrastructure projects on private and public properties.+ More about this position
+Pierce Conservation District (PCD) is seeking a full-time Water Quality Program Manager.
+This position will support the Water Quality program by working within the Chambers Creek and Tacoma-Commencement Bay basins to implement Green Stormwater Infrastructure programming and projects on private and public properties.+ More about this position

 More information available at: piercecd.org/jobs